Azure/azure-rest-api-specs/specification/storage/resource-manager/readme.typescript.md

 ## TypeScript

 These settings apply only when `--typescript` is specified on the command line.
-Please also specify `--js-sdks-folder=<path to root folder of your azure-sdk-for-js clone>`.
+Please also specify `--typescript-sdks-folder=<path to root folder of your azure-sdk-for-js clone>`.

 ``` yaml $(typescript)
 typescript: